nomad-coe/nomad/README.md

 Omitted versions are plain bugfix releases with only minor changes and fixes.

+### v0.10.3
+- fixes in the VASP parser
+- new tubemole parser
+- property placeholders while loading entry page

 ### v0.10.2
 - fixes small parser and normalizer issues
 - fixes broken embargo lifting